rovitotv/DigitalFreedomWithRaspberryPI/setup.md

 ## The Raspbian Operating System

 This book uses Raspbian operating system which is the "official" operating system for the Raspberry PI.
-It is based on Debian Linux "Wheezy" and includes many packages that will make digital freedom easily obtainable.
+It is based on Debian Linux "Jessie" and includes many packages that will make digital freedom easily obtainable.
 Raspbian uses Debian because it offers a strong foundation on which to build a Linux distribution.
 Debian (and by inheritance Raspbian) provide a large number of